Sacramento prosecutor sues California’s capital city over failure to clean up homeless encampments

 Homeless tent encampments have grown visibly in cities across the U.S. but especially in California, which is home to nearly one-third of unhoused people in the country.

-The prosecutor had threated in August to file charges against city officials if they didn’t implement changes within 30 days.
+The prosecutor had threatened in August to file charges against city officials if they didn’t implement changes within 30 days.

 At the time, Sacramento Mayor Darrell Steinberg said Ho was politicizing the issue instead of being a partner with the city.